limine-bootloader/limine/STIVALE.md

 into the appropriate CPU mode.

 stivale natively supports (only for 64-bit kernels) and encourages higher half kernels.
-The kernel can load itself at `0xffffffff80100000` (as defined in the linker script) and the bootloader will take care of everything, no AT linker script directives needed.
+The kernel can load itself at `0xffffffff80000000` (as defined in the linker script) and the bootloader will take care of everything, no AT linker script directives needed.

-If the kernel loads itself in the lower half (`0x100000` or higher), the bootloader will not perform the higher half relocation.
+If the kernel loads itself in the lower half, the bootloader will not perform the higher half relocation.

-The kernel MUST NOT overwrite anything below `0x100000` (physical memory) as that is where the bootloader memory structures reside.
-Once the kernel is DONE depending on the bootloader (for page tables, structures, ...) then these areas can be reclaimed if one wants.

-The kernel MUST NOT request to load itself at an address lower than `0x100000` (or `0xffffffff80100000` for higher half kernels) for the same reasons as above.
+*Note: In order to maintain compatibility with Limine and other stivale-compliant* *bootloaders it is strongly advised never to load the kernel or any of its* *sections below the 1 MiB physical memory mark.
+This may work with some stivale* *loaders, but it WILL NOT work with Limine and it's explicitly discouraged.*

 ## Kernel entry machine state